threedaymonk/crossword-printer/README.md

     npm install -g threedaymonk/crossword-printer

+You'll also need a working LaTeX installation including XeTeX and the crossword package; installing [TeX Live](http://tug.org/texlive/) for your operating system will probably be enough.

 ## Why?

 We used to pick up the free paper every evening and do the cryptic crossword